jbjw/2challenge4me/README.md

 # 2challenge4me

+:hatching_chick: :hatched_chick:

-only tested on chrome and windows but probably works everywhere probably pls
+only tested on chrome on windows but probably works everywhere probably pls

+:racehorse:

-pls `npm install --production` (`npm install` is fine but slower) then `npm start` for pls :) and thank u
+pls `npm install --production` then `npm start` for pls :) and thank u

 :bowtie: